Barrackpore II: Geography

 Barrackpore II CD Block is bounded by Barrackpore I CD Block in the north, Amdanga and Barasat I CD Blocks in the east and Chinsurah Mogra CD Block in Hooghly district, across the Hooghly River, in the west.
-The Barrackpore industrial belt with municipalities such as New Barrackpur, Panihati, Khardaha, Titagarh and Barrackpore is in the south and west.
+The Barrackpore industrial belt with municipalities such as New Barrackpur, Panihati, North Dumdum Khardaha, Titagarh and Barrackpore is in the south and west.

 Barrackpore II CD Block is part of the North Hooghly Flat, one of the three physiographic regions in the district located in the lower Ganges Delta.
 It is a raised alluvium area along the Hooghly, which forms the western boundary of the district.

 Barrackpore II CD Block has an area of 40.74 km2.
 It has 1 panchayat samity, 6 gram panchayats, 104 gram sansads (village councils), 21 mouzas and 21 inhabited villages, as per the District Statistical Handbook: North 24 Parganas.
 Khardaha police station serves this block.
 Headquarters of this CD Block is at Karna Madhabpur.